 Among them, Random access is mandatory while remaining are optional.
+To be aligned with JVET ctc in random access test motion search range is 256, GOP size is 16 for both HM and JEM.

+Test results

+Templates for reporting test results for HM and JEM coding are attached to this document, they also can be found in https://jvet.hhi.fraunhofer.de/svn/svn_360Lib/.

 References

 [1] K. Suehring, X. Li, “JVET common test conditions and software reference configurations”, Joint Video Exploration Team of ITU-T SG16 WP3 and ISO/IEC JTC1/SC29/WG11, JVET-B1010, 2nd Meeting, Feb.
 2016.